 For further details contact us on 01479 821357 / (07875) 094666 (mob) Email firstname.lastname@example.org or fill out the form below and we will make a preliminary booking for you.
 To secure this we can take a deposit by Cheque or Bank Transfer, details will be sent.

-If you wish to pay by card we can do this through PayPal, there is a 3.4% transaction charge for this.
+If you wish to pay by card we can do this through PayPal, there is no transaction charge for this.

 Once we have received your balance we will confirm the booking in writing.
 Please read our Terms & Conditions prior to booking.